org-tigris-jsapar/jsapar/docs/basics_schema.md

 When composing, you set the value of the line condition cell as with any other cell so the line condition as no effect when composing.
-By assigning a default value for the line condition cell as we do above, we make sure that we do not need to assign any value to that cell while composing.
+By assigning a default value for the line condition cell as we do above, we make sure that we do not need to explicitly assign any value to that cell while composing.
 ### Cell
 The `<cell>` element describes the format of a particular cell or column.
 Each cell needs to have a name.
 By default the cell type is string so if you do not want the library to do any type conversion, the minimal configuration for a cell is: